-The financial statements are general purpose financial statements that have been prepared in accordance with the Australian Accounting Standards - Reduced Disclosure Requirements the Co-operatives National Law Act 2020 and the Corporations Act 2001.
-The Co-operative is a for-profit entity for financial reporting purposes under Australian Accounting Standards.
+The financial statements are special purpose financial statements that have been prepared in accordance with Australian Accounting Standards, Co-operatives National Law Act 2020 and Corporations Act 2001.
+The directors have determined the accounting policies adopted are appropriate to meet the needs of the members of Pioneer Valley Water Mutual Co-operative Ltd. The entity is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.